smmr-dn/Parstagram/README.md

 - [X] Style the feed to look like the real Instagram feed.
 - [X] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

+##Additional Feature

+- [X] User can sign up for new users, show an error if username is already used

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: